K3 (group): Musicals

 K3 has performed in several musicals.
 In Doornroosje (Sleeping Beauty), during 2002, they played three good fairies and in De 3 biggetjes (The Three Little Pigs) in 2003.
 They played the eponymous three pigs, Knirrie (Verbeke), Knarrie (Damen) and Knorrie (Aerts) and reprised these roles in 2007, now also having one location in The Netherlands.

-In 2011, they came back with a new musical, Alice In Wonderland with Josje Huisman, who had joined the group the previous year.
+In 2011, Damen, Verbeke and Huisman performed in the musical Alice In Wonderland.
 The musical is the first live musical to use 3D projections.
 The production toured Belgium and the Netherlands in 2011.

 In June 2023, it was announced that K3 would play the musical De 3 Biggetjes for a third time in 2024.
-Now with Marthe, Hanne and Julia as Knirrie, Knarrie and Knorri.
+Now with De Pillecyn, Verbruggen and Boschman as Knirrie, Knarrie and Knorri.
 The renewed musical premiered in February 2024 and had a full tour of both Belgium and The Netherlands.
 On 24 April they won the audience award for best Family Musical in Dutch of 2024.

+In 2026, the musical Sleeping Beauty was also brought back to life.
+Which be staged in the Studio 100 Theatre within Plopsaland de Panne.
+A new single was also added to the musical.
+Due to her second pregnancy, De Pillecyn shared her role as good fairy with old member Klaasje Meijer.